 They stay for each other.
 To ask inane questions like "Don't you have anyone to go home to."
 When has that ever mattered?
 When has that not been everything that mattered?

-Love might be overstating it.
+Well, love might be overstating it.
 Or just not stating enough.
 He loves it; he hates it.
 He loves her and sometimes he hates her.

-But he has never had her.
+But he's never had her.

 Lois thinks he has.
 Diana knows this.
 Has seen it in the way the other woman looks at her, the way she subtly pushes Superman away from her at the Justice League gatherings, toward some less dangerous group of heroes.